How to Increase Willpower and Determination

 One willpower exercise that I use myself and recommend as a really easy place to start from is brushing your teeth.
 Now, there are levels to this.
 If you don’t brush your teeth, then start doing it.

 If you brush your teeth every day, then switch hands.
 Start brushing your teeth with your weaker hand.
 If you have brushed your teeth with your right hand up until now, switch the hand to left.

 That is it!
-You will feel no a fair bit of discomfort in the beginning, but it is one of the easiest ways to gradually increase willpower.
+You will feel a fair bit of discomfort in the beginning, but it is one of the easiest ways to gradually increase willpower.